epipolarity/Metashape/README.md

     C:\Users\<username>\AppData\Local\Agisoft\Metashape Pro\scripts\

-and they will be added to a 'Custom Functions' menu when you next start Metashape
+and they will be added to a 'Custom Functions' menu each time you start Metashape

 ## bBox2Coords.py